Schellbach/coins/README.md

 The actual value of holdings does not change.
 Transitional measures, such as dual displays or explanatory tooltips, can ease the adjustment period.

 **Security Considerations**
 A short-term risk of confusion exists as users adapt to the new representation.
 Users accustomed to satoshis may misinterpret initial displays.
+There may be confusion between 1 bitcoin and 1 coin at the beginning.
 To mitigate this:
 Offer dual displays and tooltips during the transition.

 Provide clear educational materials and coordinated messaging.